10-12 months

 The procedure’s success rate is high and reaches 80-90%, but like other procedures, this one may result in rare complications, including:

-• The need to enter the ICU, and if this occurs, it will be due to swelling in the pharynx and tongue after the procedure, and usually for one day.
+• The need to enter the ICU to monitor their breathing, and if this occurs, it will be due to swelling in the pharynx and tongue after the procedure, and usually for one day.

 • Delayed wound healing.
 It may be due to the presence of bacteria inside the mouth, which may result in a cleft palate that requires another surgery to be performed 6-12 months after the first procedure.